 Having a child with someone is likely to mean all sorts of changes, from managing the dynamics of the increased household workload, to managing increased costs and/or decreased income.
 If we don't face these things as a team working towards the same goals, it can pull us apart.
 And honestly, we don't need another thing pulling us apart!

-You get to decide how you want to approach these conversations, but I would suggest you start by learning more about yourselves, and coming together to talk about what you're learning.
-My Money Goals Clarity mini-course is a great place to start!
+You get to decide how you want to approach these conversations, but I would suggest you start by learning more about yourselves, and coming together to talk about what you're learning. is a great place to start!

 Once you know that you want to have kids in the near future (or have them), you might want to check to make sure your emergency fund is really solid.
 You may end up with unexpected bills, your living costs are likely to go up, and now you're responsible for an entire new human, so it's a good time to re-evaluate to make sure it's solid.

 At a minimum, I would say 3 months of necessary living expenses are needed, but I'd probably want to be closer to 6 months (or maybe more, depending on your situation).
 I appreciate this article for helping you think through some of the factors that can help you determine what kind of emergency fund you need.

 Ideally, the fund should be in a separate, FDIC-insured savings vessel, such as a savings account, where it’s making as much interest as possible (High Yield Savings Accounts can be a decent option).

 As much as we hate to think about it, there is a real (though very small) possibility that we might pass away while our children are still young and financially dependent on us.
 If we just take the simple step to purchase life insurance, at least we know that we won't leave our family to struggle financially in addition to everything else.